Renad-Alqahtani/HumanoidServoProject/README.md

 ## Files
 - `HumanoidServo.ino` → Arduino code for 6 servos sweep and hold.
-- `images/` → Pictures of the TinkerCad setup.
+- `images` → Pictures of the TinkerCad setup.
-- `videos/` → short demo of project
+- `videos` → short demo of project

 ## Hardware
 - Arduino Uno